Nathan Birch on Bitcoin, Gold & Silver: Which one should you buy?

 So if the price of silver went up by $500, it means the price of an iPhone or solar panel would also have to go up by $500.
 We live in a world where we don’t want that to happen so they artificially keep the price down.

-Even though a lot of experts think the price of silver will go through the roof, it hasn’t happened.
+Even though a lot of experts on online forums think the price of silver will go through the roof, it hasn’t happened.

 Gold is another asset that has the experts excited.
 It’s always been seen as a traditional safe haven in times of economic uncertainty.
 It retains physical value, unlike stocks, or paper money.